loopandlearn/loopfollowdocs/docs/index.md

 ## Hardware Requirements

-The *LoopFollow* app will run on any iPhone or iPad that supports iOS 16.6 or newer operating system and on any Mac computer that supports macOS xx.
+The *LoopFollow* app will run on any iPhone or iPad that supports iOS 16.6 or newer operating system and on any Mac computer with an Apple Silicon chip, i.e., M1, M2, M3, M4, etc.

 - - -

 ## Build Options

-*LoopFollow* can be built using [Xcode on a Mac]() or with a [Browser on any computer]().
+*LoopFollow* can be built with a [Browser on any computer](build/build-options.md#building-options){: target="_blank" } or using [Xcode on a Mac](build/build-options.md#build-loopfollow-script-for-mac-xcode){: target="_blank" }.

 ### Community Support and Build Help